Influencer marketing statistics to know in 2025

 Amy Burchill

-The influencer marketing industry is set to be worth $22 billion by 2025.
+The influencer marketing industry is set to be worth $48 billion by 2027.
 That’s big money.

-And for ecommerce, this is a golden opportunity to start working with influencers and creators.
-They’ll help promote your brand and sell your products. 🛒
+And is it any wonder?
+For ecommerce companies, working with influencers is a vital way to increase brand awareness and sell your productsThey’ll help promote your brand and sell your products. 🛒

 But what type of influencer should you use?
 And what channel will work best?
-Check out this round-up of influencer marketing statistics to get you started.
+Check out this round-up of influencer marketing statistics to get started.

-Influencer marketing stats: key takeaways
+Influencer marketing statistics: key takeaways

 • Micro-influencers have the highest engagement rate